m4r35n357/ODE-Playground/README.md

 There is a fairly extensive collection of nonlinear ODE examples already implemented, in the file tsm.py, and in the tsm-\*-*.c files.
 The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and many others.

-## Scanning for chaos
+## Scanning for chaos the simple way

+There have been significant recent developments in automated testing for chaos.
+These tend to be fairly complicated techniques using transformations and statistical methods against "ensembles" of nearby trajectories.
-This is a very basic and literal method based on deviations from the "nominal" trajectory, using a technique similar to what is already used in the "CNS" script described below.
+The method presented here is a very basic and literal approach based on deviations from the "nominal" trajectory, using a technique similar to what is already used in the "CNS" script described below.

 It was motivated by the first part of this paper by Wernecke, https://arxiv.org/abs/1605.05616 but does not use any statistical tools such as ensemble averages, or any correlations.
+It should be seen more as an analysis tool for identifying regions of interest than a strict '0-1' test.
-As well as distinguishing between limit cycles and chaos, the method used here also identifies unbounded and static solutions.
+As well as distinguishing between limit cycles and chaos, the method used here also identifies unbounded and converged solutions.

 ## Function Analysis (Python)